 A few notes

-2 A program here is a composition, a set of arranged circumstances, notes on a string.
-Each note is in its right place, which could be any place, but then again, it could not.
+2 A programme here is a composition, a set of arranged circumstances, notes on a string.
+Each note is in its proper place, which could be any place, but then again, it could not.
 It is where it is.
-These circumstances have a beginning, but each of them unfold in largely unpredictable ways, filling out the empty space between the notes, creating a totality in the performance of a composition.
-And each performance is different from the other, though it is easy to recognize the composition as being a particular composition and not some other.
+These circumstances have a beginning, but each of them unfolds in largely unpredictable ways, filling out the empty space between the notes and creating a totality in the performance of a composition.
+And each version is different from the other, though it is easy to recognize the piece as being a particular composition and not some other.

-We are conscious while we surrender to unfamiliar logics.
+We are conscious while we surrender to unfamiliar logic.